-This blog (as detailed in my first blog post in Feb 2012), was originally focused on innovations in diabetes and diabetes technology.
+This blog (as detailed in my first blog post in Feb 2012), was originally launched with a focus specifically on innovations in diabetes and diabetes technology.
 Since 2000, when I first decided to become a physician, diabetes has been an integral part of my career.
-Though I now work on broader health system innovation, I see that all lessons learned in redesigning the way we care for diabetes as being very applicable to other aspects of healthcare.
+I re-named the blog after a few years to reflect the fact that lessons learned in redesigning diabetes care are applicable across healthcare.

 In addition to this blog, I also write a regular column at Medscape.com, “Aaron Neinstein on Digital Health.”